 Do you know where you’ll live and what you’ll do?

 Yes, you also need to have the boring practicalities in place if you want to get the most out of your move abroad.
 If you don’t have a job secured before you leave, at least make sure that you have diligently researched the job market.
+A great option for people planning to move abroad and need to earn money is teaching English as a foreign language.
 If you don’t know where you will live, at least know where you will sleep when you arrive.
 It is also important to ensure that you have taken care of health coverage and other practical issues.
 After all, you’re not going on holiday, you’re going to live there.

 Do you have the money?

 This is perhaps the ultimate practical question.
 You must get a good idea of the cost of living before your departure and work out if you can make things work financially.
 Even if you have a job lined up, make sure that you have enough money to keep you going until you have at least opened a bank account.